What should you consider when looking for a hail damage car repair company near you?

 Many inexperienced mechanics will make this assumption and perform repair jobs that only partially satisfy your vehicle’s repair needs, or just hide the damage and not actually fix it.
 Procedures such as pushing out dents using force and then covering the remaining damage with wax and paint are common.
 Mechanics that are slightly more experienced may use overly invasive (and more expensive) methods of traditional dent repair, even when it’s not necessary.

-Look for well-established shops near you that specialize in hail damage.
-For instance, Stormwise has been serving as Colorado’s premier hail damage repair service since 2012.
+Look for well-established shops near you that specialize in hail damage car repair.
+For instance, Stormwise has been serving as Colorado’s premier hail damage car repair service since 2012.
 They can repair your car more efficiently and cost-effectively than a shop who has only been in the hail repair business for a shorter time period.

 If you are unsure whether to trust a certain shop or not, ask them for a quote and see how they assess the damage.
 Insurance and qualified repair shops price PDR cost according to the PDR pricing matrix.
 If the shop seems to be asking for random, unexplainable upcharges and fees for procedures that don’t make sense (for example, a full repainting when only one panel is damaged)–or conversely, quotes incredibly low fees–it’s a tell-tale sign that they don’t have a standard procedure for dealing with hail repair, which will prevent them from repairing your car properly.